 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where chalcostibite typically forms.
+Look in hydrothermal veins country, the host setting where chalcostibite typically forms.
 If you start seeing stibnite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, often striated habit, so train your eye for that shape before scanning the outcrop.